BMDSoftware/MMIR/README.md

 - MySQL
 - Python 3

+Create a DB in MYSQL

 Install all the requirement libraries:
 ```
 pip install -r requirements.txt
 ```
-add the environment variables (modify according to your configuration)
+add the environment variables (modify according to your DB configuration)
     With linux:
         execute the scripts mmmir_gui/localVar.sh
     With Windows added manually

 Generate the migrations